 Vegan charcuterie boards, pigs in blankets and even foie gras and smoked salmon are all on sale and delicious.
 Sold in Sainsbury’s, Ocado, Waitrose, Tesco and the Co-op, Squeaky Bean has a large selection of cold cuts, including Cured Meat Style Slices, Spanish Chorizo, Milano Salami and Italian Ham Style Slices; VBites also has a wide range, including turkey, chicken, ham, garlic sausage, pepperoni, beef, sage and onion and salmon slices.
 The brand also offers a few paté options, such as mushroom, tuna, and seven beans.

 Vegan fish is still in its infancy but there are a few excellent products on the market.
-Developed by marine biologists, Odontella uses pea protein, seaweed and konjac to make its plant-based smoked salmon, whilst Good Catch‘s newly launched New England-Style Crab Cakes are a perfect accompaniment to a chilled glass of (vegan) fizz.
+Developed by marine biologists, Odontella uses pea protein, seaweed and konjac to make its plant-based smoked salmon, whilst Good Catch‘s New England-Style Crab Cakes are a perfect accompaniment to a chilled glass of (vegan) fizz.

 Pigs in blankets are a Christmas classic in Britain and there are plenty of plant-based versions available.
 This Isn’t Pork Plant Based Pigs In Blankets are sold in several supermarkets, including Tesco and Asda; M&S sells its Plant Kitchen No Pork Pigs in Duvets, whilst Sainsbury’s stocks Plant Pioneers Pups in Blankets.